valohai/docs/source/tutorials/quick-start-cli.rst

    # 09:00:38.21 started container 04e3b6dbc on i-0b79f3d49308ef2a8
    # ...

-   # And if your execution would've produced output files, you could access them with:
+   # And if your execution had produced output files, you could list them with:
    $ vh execution outputs 1
+   # and download them into, say, the "my_files" directory with
+   $ vh execution outputs 1 -d my_files

 .. tip::

-   All commands can be written using their shortform if there are no conflicts which sub-command you mean e.g. ``vh execution logs 1`` can also be written ``vh exec logs 1`` or even ``vh e lo 1``.
+   All commands can be abbreviated as long as the abbreviation is unique.
+   That is, ``vh execution logs 1`` can also be written ``vh exec logs 1`` or even ``vh e lo 1``.

 5. Next steps
 ~~~~~~~~~~~~~

-Ad-hoc executions are good when developing your scripts and learning the platform but you should have your
+Ad-hoc executions are convenient when developing your scripts and learning the platform but we strongly recommend
-main machine learning code version in a version control repository to allow better collaboration.
+that you have your main machine learning code in a version control repository to allow better collaboration and
+repeatability.

 Check out :doc:`our quick start TensorFlow tutorial </tutorials/quick-start-tensorflow>` to learn more about
 adding a version control repository to your project.

-Wizard created a ``valohai.yaml`` for us during the tutorial; you might want to know
+The wizard created a ``valohai.yaml`` for us during the tutorial; you might want to know
 :doc:`more how these configuration files work </valohai-yaml>`.